christophsax/SublimeStudio/README.md

 For convenience, if you are inside the R subfolder of an R package, the parent folder is chosen.

-If you want to run a Shiny app, make set the directory of your shiny app (the one with `ui.R` and `server.R`) your 'R-directory'.
+If you want to run a Shiny app, make the directory of your shiny app (the one with `ui.R` and `server.R`) your 'R-directory'.
 Press `shift`+`ctrl/cmd`+`A` to run the app.